dengxian-xreal/xreal.github.io/versioned_docs/version-3.0.0/02_Migrating from NRSDK to XREAL SDK.md

 # Migrating from NRSDK to XREAL SDK

 Many developers have previously created excellent applications using NRSDK (e.g., [AR Lab](https://www.xreal.com/arlab/)).
 This tutorial aims to assist these developers in migrating from the original NRSDK to the new XREAL SDK, to enjoy the benefits of XRI and ARFoundation, achieving better compatibility and cross-platform functionality.
-This tutorial will provide a migration example based on the original demo HelloMR.
+This tutorial will provide a migration example based on the original demo **HelloMR**.

 ### 1. Prerequisites